oomph-lib/oomph-lib/README.md

 If there are errors (e.g., a required tool is not found or a configuration check failed), CMake will report them; the script will stop and propagate that error.

 Next, the script invokes the build stage (equivalent to running Ninja).
-If you specified the `--verbose` flag you will see compiler output as the `oomph-lib` libraries compile.
-This stage may take some time, especially on first build.
+If you specified the `--verbose` flag you will see the compiler output as the `oomph-lib` libraries compile.
+This stage may take some time, especially on a first build.
 If it succeeds, all necessary library files will be produced in the build directory.

 Finally, the script runs the installation stage.
 You'll see messages about installing libraries and header files to the target directory.